Smileactives Teeth Whitening Gel Review (2025)

 Can you use Smileactives with fluoride toothpaste?

 Yes.
-You can combine it with your fluoride toothpaste with no issues.
+You can combine it with fluoride toothpaste with no issues.

 Does Smileactives work on crowns or veneers?